openfl/www.openfl.org/learn/haxelib/tutorials/adding-animation.md

 The concept of a "tweening" is to create all of the inbetween steps for animation.
 In traditional animation, a head animator may draw the keyframes, and junior animators may draw all the frames inbetween to complete the motion.

 As a developer, a tweening library can enable you to act like the head animator, and focus on _what_ animation you wish to show, and not going stuck in the _how_ of all the mechanics.
-We recommend a library called Actuate, which we will use to create animation in code without a lot of work!
+We recommend a library called [Actuate](https://lib.haxe.org/p/actuate), which we will use to create animation in code without a lot of work!

 ## Creating Your Project

-To create an empty project (and follow along), open a command-prompt (Windows) or terminal (macOS/Linux) and run the following command:
+To create an empty project (and follow along), open a command-prompt (Windows) or terminal (macOS/Linux) and run the [`openfl create` command](https://lime.openfl.org/docs/command-line-tools/samples/):

 ```sh
 openfl create project AddingAnimation